Australian Shepherd Puppies: Cute Pictures And Facts - DogTime

 They Need A Lot Of Exercise

 A daily walk around the block won’t cut it for this breed.
-In order to stay healthy, many Australian Shepherd breeders and enthusiasts suggest having a yard where your puppy can play freely for an hour or two a day.
+In order to stay healthy, many Australian Shepherd enthusiasts suggest having a yard where your puppy can play freely for an hour or two a day.

 Of course, just because you don’t have a backyard doesn’t mean you can’t get an Australian Shepherd puppy.
 Long hikes and walks can make up for a lack of space.
 You can even train your Australian Shepherd puppy to be your jogging companion.